boru-roylu/boru-roylu.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year PhD student at the University of Washington.
+I am an NLP PhD graduated from the University of Washington.
 My advisor is Dr. <a href="https://people.ece.uw.edu/ostendorf/" >Mari Ostendorf</a>.
-I am a member of <a href="https://nlp.washington.edu/">UW Natural Language Processing (NLP) Group</a>.
+I was a member of <a href="https://nlp.washington.edu/">UW Natural Language Processing (NLP) Group</a>.

 My research interests focus on deep learning, speech and language processing, and model inference efficiency.